Havrylo Kachur: Career

 Havrylo Kachur began his adult football career in 1972 with the backup team of SKA (Rostov-on-Don), in which he scored 1 goal.

-From 1973 to 1976, he played in the clubs SKA Lviv, FC Volyn Lutsk, FSC Bukovyna Chernivtsi and FC Karpaty Lviv.
+From 1973 to 1976, he played in the clubs SKA Lviv, SC Lutsk, FSC Bukovyna Chernivtsi and FC Karpaty Lviv.

 In 1977, he joined the representative of the Soviet Top League FC Chornomorets Odesa.
 During his stay in Odesa in the USSR championship he played 54 matches and scored 3 goals, played 3 more matches in the USSR Cup.

 In 1980, he moved to another representative of the Soviet Top League, Baku's Neftchi.

 From 1980 to 1982, he played in the second league FC Podillya Khmelnytskyi (51 matches, 4 goals) and amateur club "Harvest" (Kolchyno).

 In 1982, he moved to Lviv SKA-Karpaty, which played in the first league of the USSR championship.

 From 1992 he worked as a coach, and from 1994 to 1995 he was a head coach of the club "Karpaty" (Mukachevo).